 Get knowledge, learn more, offer your insights, conclude with an action requiring further contact.
 Simple?
 Yes.
 Well practiced?
 No. Increase your KK/AK ratio and you will get better guaranteed.

 P.S.
 With absolutely no scientific evidence or study, let’s say all knowledge totals 1000.
-Smart guys like Einstein or Warren Buffet, would have known knowledge of number of about 0.01 or a ratio of 1/100,000 and those guys are way smarter than you or I. Just sayin…
+Smart guys like Einstein or Warren Buffet, would have known knowledge of a number of about 0.01 or a ratio of 1/100,000 and those guys are way smarter than you or I. Just sayin…